spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/front-end-enablement-service/front-end-enablement-service.md

 ## What is FeS?

 ## What is the purpose of FeS?

-Enables projects to launch multiple front ends quickly.
+Enables projects to launch multiple Storefronts quickly.
 Content managers can quickly request changes.
 Developers can quickly apply and deploy the changes.

 Simplifies front-end creating for both developers and content managers.
 Enables them to collaborate on creating complex front ends via a simple interface.